Last updated on February 15th, 2021

-An applicant checks her mail box.
-There is a letter from Citizenship and Immigration Canada.
-Excited, she opens the letter.
-To her utter shock, it says that her application was rejected.
+An applicant checks their mail box.
+There is a letter from Immigration, Refugees and Citizenship Canada.
+Excited, they open the letter.
+To their utter shock, the letter says that their application was rejected.

-She immediately thinks, “I should have told them about this special circumstance that just arose and this factor that I didn’t mention!”
+They immediately think, “I should have told them about this special circumstance that just arose and this factor that I didn’t mention!” or “There’s a blatant mistake and a judicial review application isn’t an option!”

-She wants to write the officer to ask him to reconsider the decision to refuse her application, but she doesn’t know… can she even do that?
+They want to write the officer to ask them to reconsider the decision to refuse their application, but they doen’t know… can she even do that?

 The Doctrine of Functus Officio